wtannergildea/personal_site/content/about/_index.md

 I recently graduated from Harvard with a degree in Social Studies.
 I primarily studied government and social theory, and wrote an honors thesis on the foreign policy rhetoric of American presidents.
 During my time at school, I was involved with the [Harvard College Democrats](http://harvarddems.org), [Harvard Model Congress](https://www.harvardmodelcongress.org), and the [Institute of Politics](https://iop.harvard.edu).

 Most recently, I spent time working in the [Office of the New York Attorney General](https://ag.ny.gov), where I conducted qualitative and quantitative research.
+I hope to join a 2020 campaign in the near future.

 <br/><br/>
 <br/><br/>